SoumyaRoy311000/PlayerSeasonsStats/README.md

 ## Step 2:

 After PlayerIDs.csv is generated, run the PlayerSeasonsStats.py script to search for the Player of your choice: `python -u PlayerSeasonsStats.py`

+## Please Notes:

+Step 1 is not required as PlayerIds.csv is already provided.